Accessible Guide to Scottsdale, Arizona

 Accessibility Details at The Phoenician, a Luxury Collection Resort, Scottsdale:

-Top Accessible Things to do in Scottsdale
+Top Accessible Things to Do in Scottsdale

 From outdoor trails to museums to parks, Scottsdale has a range of things to do during your visit.
 Here are some accessible activities to consider.